Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Conclusion

 \section{Conclusion}

-We showed that OIE relations could be utilized to improve the TD domain transfer in zero- and few-shot scenarios.
-The best improvements were achieved with \emph{implicit multi-task} model and \emph{sequential transfer} training regime.
-We also demonstrated that more noticeable gains could be achieved when combining OIE relations with MLM as an auxiliary task.
-This is especially evident for the models pre-trained with TD task on the source domain and with MLM training objective on the target domain in the \emph{implicit multi-task} model design.
-Replacing MinIE with Stanford OIE revealed that gains on the target domain for the TD task are not dependent on a specific rule-based OIE system.
-To further exploit the properties of OIE systems, future work should consider experimenting with more datasets and diverse domains like cybersecurity or biomedical, evaluating multiple OIE systems, exploring different transfer directions, and applying the coupling concept to other NLP tasks such as event argument detection, part-of-speech tagging, or named entity recognition.
-Leveraging OIE extractors on various data sources has the potential to enhance overall performance on various in and out-of-domain NLP tasks.
+We showed that OIE relations can be utilized to improve the domain transfer of trigger detection (TD) in zero- and few-shot setups.
+The best improvements were achieved with \emph{implicit} multi-task model and \emph{sequential transfer} training regime.
+We also demonstrated that more substantial gains can be reached when combining OIE relations with MLM as an auxiliary task.
+This is especially evident for the models pre-trained with TD task on the source domain and with MLM training objective on the target domain in the \emph{implicit} multi-task model.
+Replacing MinIE with Stanford OIE revealed that gains on the target domain for the TD task persist when using the other OIE extractor.

+Future work may further explore the potential of OIE for improving domain transfer of TD on diverse datasets and domains, such as the cybersecurity \citep{man-duc-trong-etal-2020-introducing}, literature \citep{sims-etal-2019-literary}, and biomedical \citep{kim-etal-2009-overview} domains.
+Applying the coupling concept to other NLP tasks, such as event argument detection or named entity recognition, where OIE extractions might enhance the in- and out-of-domain performance, is another exciting future work direction.